 No one likes criticism, and most of us, whether we like to admit it or not, can be a little bit sensitive to the stuff, maybe even, dare I say it, over-sensitive.
 This is especially true when it comes to things that matter to us.
-But this is usually the kind of thing you could definitely do with feedback on, whether that’s positive or negative.
+But this is usually the kind of thing you could do with getting feedback, whether that’s positive or negative.
 So it’s worth finding a way of getting comfortable with hearing it.

-Now, we’re not talking about criticising people for the sake of it, or just to be mean, this is about constructive criticism, simply put, feedback.
+Now, we’re not talking about criticizing people for the sake of it, or just to be mean, this is about constructive criticism, simply put, feedback.

 Most of us would prefer to go about our lives and our business doing what we want or what we think is right, never giving any regard to other people’s opinions, and while I’d be the first to admit that one of the most important things you can ever do for yourself is to stop caring what other people think, this doesn’t mean that you should go through life not open to feedback.